File Naming Convention | Beyond Who, What, Where, When, Why

 Where would having a naming system make sense?
 It could be helpful in your entire library, but you don’t necessarily have to use a naming convention in every part of your DAM.
 It might make sense to do it in one area and not in another.

-For example, if you have a folder with licensed, approved imagery, that might be a good place to use the nomenclature since those images have been vetted and approved.
+For example, if you have a folder with licensed, approved imagery, that might be a good place to use specific nomenclature.

 What